 Behind every great business are great people.
 But it’s hard to be your best at work when you’re feeling the worst.

-Tomorrow, New Zealanders will have their sick leave entitlements increased from five to ten days in accordance with Parliament passing the Holidays (Increasing Sick Leave) Amendment Bill.
+On the 24th of July 2021 New Zealanders, sick leave entitlements increased from five to ten days in accordance with Parliament passing the Holidays (Increasing Sick Leave) Amendment Bill.